mattdesl/gl-sprite-text/README.md

 #### `text.cache([x, y, start, end])`

 Caches the current text parameters into a static buffer.
-Underlines are not supported; and this only works with single texture text (e.g. all glyphs in a single sprite sheet).
+Underlines are not supported; and this only works with one texture page (e.g. all glyphs in a single sprite sheet).

 The parameters replace those in `draw()`.
+When cached, `draw()` will ignore the `x, y, start, end` parameters.

 #### `text.uncache()`